Olympiastadion

 (photos of the present Olympiastadion below)

-The Olympiastadion can be easily reached by metro (U-Bahn).
+The stadium can be easily reached by metro (U-Bahn).
 Take either line U2 or U12, which both can be boarded at several points in the city centre.
 Get off at stop Olympia-Stadion.
 It takes about 25 minutes to reach the stadium from Potsdamer Platz, and about 15 minutes from Zoologische Garten.

 Address: Olympischer Platz 3, 14053 Berlin

-Tickets
+Hertha Tickets

 Hertha BSC have divided their home matches into three pricing categories.
-Tickets for a category 3 match, the cheapest, range in price from €12.00 for a lower-tier seat behind the goal to €36.00 for a central seat at the lower tier of the main stand.
-Tickets for category 1 matches, the most expensive, cost between €18.00 and €48.00.
+Tickets for a category 3 match, the cheapest, range in price from €17.00 for a seat behind the goal to €46.00 for a seat at the main stand.
+Tickets for category 1 matches, the most expensive, cost between €33.00 and €96.00.
+Tickets for the Ostkurve fans section go for a flat €15.00, but are generally not available on general sale.

 The Olympiastadion offers various options for stadium tours.
 The first is to follow a route around the stadium at your own pace, possibly aided with an audioguide.